Kids talk Valentine’s Day!

 In honor of Valentine’s Day we wanted to get the most unvarnished and honest opinions we could so we checked in with the one group that could make sure we succeeded: the kids!

-Brendan headed out to Norwood School in Warwick to get the thoughts of Kindergartners.
+Brendan headed out to Norwood School in Warwick to get the thoughts of Kindergarteners.

 Rhode Show Content Disclaimer: The information, advice and answers displayed in The Rhode Show section of WPRI.com are those of individual sponsors and guests and not WPRI-TV/Nexstar Media Group, Inc. WPRI.com presents this content on behalf of each participating Rhode Show sponsor.
 Sponsored content is copyrighted to its respective sponsor unless otherwise indicated.